evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 ### Sound system

-One type of sound system is available for the Nio ET7.
+The Nio ET7 comes equipped with one sound system option:

-- With the Premium sound system, you get 23 speakers with a max system output of  watts.
+- **Premium sound system**: This system features 23 speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights